tgross/devopsdaysmsp2018/content/_index.md

 *[Kimberly Mok, The New Stack, 14 Sep 2017](https://thenewstack.io/camouflaged-graffiti-road-signs-can-fool-machine-learning-models/)*

 {{% note %}}
-unremarkable graphiti was used to confuse a ML algorithm *100%* of the time
+unremarkable graffiti was used to confuse a ML algorithm *100%* of the time
 {{% /note %}}

 ---